 Enhancing Independence with Technology and VELA Chairs

-Recent surveys indicate that 94% of adults aged 60 to 92 want to remain in their own homes, relying on a combination of supportive environments and assistive technologies.[1], [4] There is a growing adoption of smart home solutions and AI-powered devices—including voice-activated systems, motion sensors, wearable health monitors, automated medication dispensers, and customizable wheelchairs—which allow seniors to control their environment, monitor their health, and remain independent.[3], [2], [5] Telehealth and remote monitoring technologies have also become widespread, making it easier for seniors and caregivers to access rehabilitation and ongoing care while reducing the need for transportation.
-Insurance and regulatory environments have evolved, supporting broader coverage for these technologies.[2]
+Recent surveys indicate that 94% of adults aged 60 to 92 want to remain in their own homes, relying on a combination of supportive environments and assistive technologies.[1]
+There is a growing adoption of smart home solutions and AI-powered devices—including voice-activated systems, motion sensors, wearable health monitors, automated medication dispensers, customizable wheelchairs, and smart access control—which allow seniors to control their environment, monitor their health, and remain independent.[2], [5], [3] AI-powered assistive technology, such as smart glasses that assist with navigation and object recognition, and wearable health devices, are now transforming the way seniors experience independence.
+Telehealth services with parity for audio and video consultations have improved healthcare access for those with mobility limitations and for rural populations.[3], [6] These advances also reduce caregiver burden and the risks associated with delayed or missed care.

 In addition to community living solutions, products like the VELA Independence Chair offer further support for aging in place.
 These medically approved mobility solutions are designed for home use, offering enhanced safety and freedom of movement while seated.
 With features such as a central brake for increased stability and electric height adjustability, VELA Chairs help seniors perform daily activities like cooking and dressing with greater ease.